BrittoDavid/AppHomework-Angular/README.md

-# AppHomework-Angular
+# AppTaks
-this application is funcitional to order the tasks easily
+this application is funcitional to order the tasks easily - based on Angular